nextflow-io/website/src/pages/example1.md

 To try this pipeline:

 1. Follow the [Nextflow installation guide](https://www.nextflow.io/docs/latest/install.html#install-nextflow) to install Nextflow (if not already available).
-2. Copy the script above and save as `hello-world.nf`.
+2. Copy the script above and save it as `hello-world.nf`.
 3. Launch the pipeline:

     nextflow run hello-world.nf